ak2naik/ak2naik.github.io/docs/index.markdown

 ---
 My name is Abdul Khader, and I am a software engineer who likes to work on distributed applications!

-I did my Masters in Computer Science from University of Waterloo and have been working as a software engineer for almost 5 years.
+I did my Masters in Computer Science from the University of Waterloo and have been working as a software engineer for almost 5 years.

 I enjoy building things, and these are some small mobile applications that I have worked on.